ankit3388/ChatBotGFG/README.md

 ```
 >> (venv) python chat.py
 ```
-This will create a local host link just copy the link and start just chat
+This will create a local host link just copy the link and browse it
 ```
 >> (venv) python app.py
 ```